asbates/website/content/post/2018-03-29-my-first-post.md

 tags: []
 ---

 This is my first post on my first website!
-Mostly, I just wanted to make sure I could deploy a website before I started customizing the default theme in [blogdown](https://github.com/rstudio/blogdown).
+This is essentially my way of checking that I could successfully deploy a website.
+Thanks to Yihui Xie, Amber Thomas, and Alison Presmanes Hill for making this possible with [blogdown](https://github.com/rstudio/blogdown).
+I don't think I would have made a website without it.